MasterPu2020/DigitalSystemDesignUoS/Readme.md

 ***
 ## Recent Update!
 ### Update for you to do list
 ### There is a strike action (as well as 开摆) on for you to do on Tuseday because this week's work is too much.
+Don't worry, I still did go trough every works that you can find in the Week4and5 notes.
 ***
 ## Announcement
 I'm one of the MSD students in 2022 learning this course.